shengyanli1982/gs/README.md

 # Introduction

 **Graceful Shutdown** is a common requirement for most services.
-It is a good practice to shutdown the service gracefully when the service receives a signal to terminate.
-The graceful shutdown process usually includes the following steps:
+It is a good practice to gracefully shutdown a service when it receives a termination signal.
+The process typically involves the following steps:

-1. Create `TerminateSignal` instance, and register the signal which want to be received.
+1. Create a `TerminateSignal` instance and register the desired termination signal.
-2. Register the resources which want to be closed when the service is terminated.
+2. Register the resources that need to be closed when the service is terminated.
-3. Use `WaitingForGracefulShutdown` method to wait for the `TerminateSignal` instance to shutdown gracefully.
+3. Use the `WaitingForGracefulShutdown` method to wait for the `TerminateSignal` instance to gracefully shutdown.

 # Advantage

--   Simple and easy to use
+-   Simple and user-friendly
--   No third-party dependencies
+-   No external dependencies required
--   Low memory usage
+-   Efficient memory usage
--   Support timeout signal
+-   Supports timeout signals
--   Support context
+-   Supports context
--   Support multiple signals
+-   Handles multiple signals

 # Installation